trentlarson/endorser-ch/README.md

 - 30 0 try-catch around jwt.service resolveAuthenticator when not connected to internet
 - 30 0 report page: who has the most activity for a time range

+Open questions:
+- Should we require top-level @context and @type (where multiple become ItemList)?
 - How do I find the app address or ID?
 0xa55...40b, from phone to IP: 0x669...e8a then 0x1b2...2e6
+- What is the strange "notifications" JWT from 2020-01-26 21:59:50.106 ?

 References